MicrosoftDocs/win32-pr.it-it/desktop-src/direct3d10/d3d10-graphics-programming-guide-resources-block-compression.md

-Ai colori di riferimento vengono assegnati indici a 3 bit (da 000 a 111 perché sono presenti 8 valori), che verranno salvati in blocchi rosso da a a p rosso durante la compressione.
+Ai colori di riferimento vengono assegnati indici a 3 bit (da 000 a 111 poiché sono presenti 8 valori), che verranno salvati in blocchi rosso da a a p rosso durante la compressione.

 ### <a name="bc5"></a>BC5